 Itoje has impressed with Saracens over the past 12 months and will get his first chance to represent England at a World Cup this year.
 He’s arguably the team’s most important player.

 George Kruis - Saracens

 Similar to Itoje, Kruis has also excelled for Saracens in recent years and will now get the chance to test himself on the biggest stage.

 Northampton flanker Ludlam is another shock inclusion from Jones.
-He earnt his first cap against Wales on Sunday.
+He earned his first two caps in the warm up games against Wales.

 Harlequins prop Marler has been a regular under Jones and was always going to make the squad.